r3comp1le/VT-Hunter/README.md

 ![alt tag](http://i.imgur.com/pImqBs8.jpg)
 ![alt tag](http://i.imgur.com/juS8ebW.jpg)

-A tool to manage VT alerts locally.
+A web interface to manage VT alerts locally.
 Make it easier to search, filter, view, etc.  Also has ability to check files in Crits.
-Written in PHP
+Written in PHP.

+This will pull VT alets via the JSON api, store them into Mongo, and delete the alert on VT.

+WHY?
+I like to be able to quickly filter and search on ANY of the fields.
+Sort.
+Quickly see duplicates.
+Integrate with Crits to validate if this is a new sample.
+View the yara syntax it alerted on.
+See if my AV detects it according to VT.
+Quickly remove false positives, like file type C (someone uploading snort or yara rules) or giant files sizes, or only wanting Win32 Exe files, etc.

 ### Web Interface
   - Set the configs in config.php